BlaineAlan/2DGameEngine/README.md

 # Progress

-So far the demo can open a window and draw out all the objects needed for the game 'Pong' (no movement yet).
+So far the demo can open a window and draw out all the objects needed for the game 'Pong', and both paddles can move.
+Use the up and down arrow keys for the right side, and w and s keys for the left side.
 All the files are seperated into engine files and game files, to avoid hardcoding anything game specific into the engine itself.